An epic fantasy trilogy set 32,000 years ago

 Free Sample

-Enter the Vézère Valley in late summer, thirty thousand years ago.
+Enter the limestone hills of southern Iberia, thirty-two thousand years ago.
 Walk with Kye through her ordinary world.
-The flint-knapping, the training, the warmth of firelight on limestone walls.
+The flint-knapping, the training, the warmth of firelight on cave walls.
 Then the stranger arrives and everything changes.

 Download the Prologue and first three chapters of The Listening as a free PDF.
 No spoilers, no commitment.
 Just the opening pages of an epic that spans three books and thirty millennia.